LFS LINKS

 - you are passionate about human nutrition, disease prevention, food security, global health, and food policy

-- you value an interdisciplinary approach to your learning, integrating topics ranging from health psychology to genetics to medical anthropology into your main discipline (learn more about electives in FNH here)
+- you value an interdisciplinary approach to your learning by integrating topics ranging from health psychology to genetics to medical anthropology into your main discipline (learn more about electives in FNH here)

 Majors Offered: Food, Nutrition and Health General, Nutritional Science, Food Science, Food and Nutritional Science Double Major, Dietetics